Chasteberry is an herbal supplement that is used to support mood balance and hormone health in female and male horses.

 The Chastetree berry (Vitex agnus-castus) plant is a shrub that grows in the Mediterranean and parts of Asia.
 The fruits and leaves contain active ingredients that influence hormonal balance in horses.

-This herb is purported to support hypothalamus and pituitary function in horses with Cushing’s disease/PPID.
+This herb is purported to support hypothalamic and pituitary function in horses.
 Anecdotally, chasteberry is said to help make moody mares easier to handle and may have a calming effect on aggressive stallions or geldings.

-Chasteberry is safe to use, with no reported side effects in horses.
-It is not recommended for pregnant mares because of potential effects on the reproductive system which have not been evaluated in pregnant animals.
+Chasteberry is not recommended for pregnant and lactating mares or growing horses because of potential effects on the reproductive system which have not been evaluated in these animals.
 [2]

 Chasteberry